dfelinto/blender-manual/manual/editors/spreadsheet.rst

    :Point: Display attributes that are stored per point.

 Volume Grids
-   Display OpenVDB volume drid data, each grid will be represented with the *Grid Name*, the *Data Type*, and the *Class*.
+   Display OpenVDB volume grid data, each grid will be represented with the *Grid Name*, the *Data Type*, and the *Class*.
    The class can be either of: Fog Volume, Level Set, or Unknown.